Lister Storm: Storm GT

+Meanwhile, in British GT 2003, a rule change for the season outlawed cars of the Storm's ilk and thus the team did not enter.
+At the same time, Lister began work on a new project, the Storm LMP which would bring the marque back to Le Mans.

-For 2004, Creation Autosportif would take over as the main competitor in FIA GT, with the factory squad appearing only at selected races.
-Creation managed to take only eighth in the teams championship after the team decided to move to Le Mans Prototypes as well, while the factory squad was only able to score a single point all season.
+For 2004, with the focus on the LMP project, Creation Autosportif would take over as the main competitor in FIA GT with an older specification Storm for a part-season.
+Jamie Campbell-Walter was paired with amateur Jamie Derbyshire, scoring three top-five finishes.
+Creation managed to take only eighth in the teams championship after the team decided to move to Le Mans Prototypes as well.

+The factory squad only appeared at four races, scoring a single point all season.
+In the hands of Tom Coronel, the Storm GT could still fight up front.
+At the first round, Monza, the Dutch driver, qualified fifth, and in the race, moved up to fourth.
+It was challenging for third when a water hose disconnected, retiring the Storm.
+This was likely a legacy of an overnight rebuild, following a crash in free practice by Patrick Pearce.
+Sadly, at Valencia, ameatuer Paul Knapfield spun the Lister into retirement, at the Hockenheim ring it set on fire and at the Spa 24, the team entered an all-ameauter line-up, only to retire due the drivers' being exhausted.

 Lister would continue to attempt to campaign the car into 2005, but was only able to gather enough points for 10th place in the team's championship.
 Following 2005, the factory officially retired the cars to concentrate on the Storm LMP.

-In 2006, French squad Red Racing would purchase a Storm for the FFSA GT Championship.
-The team would make one attempt at the FIA GT Championship, but failed to make it beyond seven laps in the race at Paul Ricard.
-As of 2007, there were no Storms racing.
+In 2006, French squad Red Racing would purchase a Storm for the FFSA GT Championship, competing in a part programme alongside Creation Autosportif, also entering select races with a Storm.
+Red Racing, meanwhile, would make one attempt at the FIA GT Championship, but failed to make it beyond seven laps in the race at Paul Ricard.